AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

-Welcome to HarvestDecemberNX!
-This is a Switch port of the 3DS VN "Harvest December", that uses renpy.
+Welcome to HarvestDecemberRenPY!
+This is a RenPy port of the 3DS VN "Harvest December", to the Nintendo Switch and PS Vita.
-This will be worked on soon but for now please hold tight until I'm able to start porting work!
+Work is starting now--it may be slow but I will update this readme with my progress.
-I appreciate your interest in this project!
+I appreciate your continued interest in this project!
+Happy reading!